zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Just as camouflage is useful when facing an adversary with eyes, self-deception can be useful when facing an adversary with mind-reading powers.

+- In general, we prefer explanations that make us look good, whether as individuals, families, communities, or nations.
+When it comes to our rivals, we’re perfectly happy to entertain unflattering theories about their behavior, as long as the mud we fling at them doesn’t spatter too much back at us.

 ##### Luke Muehlhauser